ratnesh2001/python-astropy/README.md

 <b>Line C:</b> Objects on this line from the Arc of Milkyway Galaxy as seen from Earth.<br>

 ### 2.
-<b>ANDROMEDA GALAXY(M31): <b>A spiral galaxy approximately 2.5 million light-years away and the nearest major galaxy to the Milkyway with diameter 220K ly
+<b>ANDROMEDA GALAXY(M31): </b>A spiral galaxy approximately 2.5 million light-years away and the nearest major galaxy to the Milkyway with diameter 220K ly
 <p float="left">
   <img src="Images/4.jpg" />
   <img src="Images/42.jpg" />